makiftutuncu/periodik/README.md

 1. Bump your version in [build.gradle.kts](build.gradle.kts#L9) and append `-SNAPSHOT`.
 2. Run `gradle publishToMavenLocal` to publish artifacts with your changes to your local Maven repository.
-3. In the project you use spring-boot-crud, update the version of spring-boot-crud dependencies to your new snapshot version.
+3. In the project you use periodik, update the version of periodik dependencies to your new snapshot version.
 Make sure you have `mavenLocal()` in your `repositories` in your build definition for this to work.

 ## Releases